 The majority of vacancies in Norway are listed on the Internet.

 - On NAV’s website you can search for jobs, register your CV and record permanent jobs searches.
 The service is only in Norwegian.
-Vacancies on nav.no in English are to be found here.
+On Nav.no you will also find the country's most complete overview of vacant positions (English) and NAVs stillingsbase (Norwegian).This is constantly being updated with new jobs.

 - You can also search in various languages for jobs in Norway at http://eures.europa.eu.